 Table of Contents

-- Perfect for serving a crowd – This recipe is always a hit with family and friends!
+- Perfect for serving a crowd: This recipe is always a hit with family and friends!
 You can serve these apple nachos up on a tray or arrange them buffet style.
 Either way, this healthy treat will not disappoint!

 Ingredient Notes

-- Nuts – Nuts add a great crunch to this recipe.
+- Nuts: Nuts add a great crunch to this recipe.
 I used sliced almonds and roughly chopped pecans, but feel free to sub in chopped peanuts, walnuts, cashews or seeds like pumpkin, Hemp or sunflower seeds to make the recipe nut-free.

-- Chocolate chips – Choose dark chocolate chips with a higher percentage of cocoa for a healthier option with more antioxidants!
+- Chocolate chips: Choose dark chocolate chips with a higher percentage of cocoa for a healthier option with more antioxidants!
 You can use regular or mini chocolate chips, or opt for ones that are dairy-free if desired.

-Step 1 – Slice the Apples
+Step 1: Slice Apples

-Slice up the apples thin enough so that it would be easy to eat the slice in one or two bites.
+- Slice up the apples thin enough so that it would be easy to eat the slice in one or two bites.
 Lightly spritz the apples with lemon juice or use one of the other methods described below to keep them from browning too fast.
 Evenly distribute the apple slices onto a large plate in a single layer.

-Step 2 – Make the Vegan Caramel Sauce
+Step 2: Make the Homemade Caramel Sauce

-In a small bowl, mix almond butter, maple syrup, and vanilla extract together until it reaches a smooth, caramel-like consistency.
+- In a small bowl, mix almond butter, maple syrup, and vanilla extract together until it reaches a smooth, caramel-like consistency.

-Step 3 – Drizzle the Caramel Sauce
+Step 3: Drizzle the Caramel Sauce

-Using a spoon or squeeze bottle, drizzle the almond butter mixture onto the apples.
+- Using a spoon or squeeze bottle, drizzle the almond butter mixture onto the apples.

 Drizzle a little more of the caramel sauce onto the apple slices.
 Enjoy!

-Recipe Tips
+Expert Tips

 - To prevent the apples from browning, spritz with some lemon juice mixed with water before adding the sauce and toppings or use one of the other methods suggested below.